-We have covered the basics of how you can practice mindfulness and learn to be more aware and gradually create a beautiful harmony between your body and mind.
+We have covered the basics of how you can exercise mindfulness in daily life and learn to be more aware and gradually create a beautiful harmony between your body and mind.

-But practicing is a never-ending process and these are not the only activities where you limit yourself.
+But practicing it is a never ending process and these are not the only activities where you limit yourself.
 Keep practicing mindfulness and see how it changes you and your perceptions – about you, about others, and most importantly, about life.

 How well we have lived.

 How well we have loved.